NEONScience/NEON-Data-Skills/_posts/HDF5/2015-05-27-R-dplyr-GREPL-Summarise-Piping.md

     library('dplyr')

     #setwd('insert path to data files here')
-    #download example data - NEON small mammal capture data from D01 Harvard Forest - a site located in the heart of the Lyme disease epidemic.
+    #download example data - NEON small mammal capture data from D01 Harvard Forest
+    #- a site located in the heart of the Lyme disease epidemic.
-    myData <- read.csv('NEON.D01.HARV.DP1.10072.001.mam_capturedata.csv', header = T,
+    myData <- read.csv('NEON.D01.HARV.DP1.10072.001.mam_capturedata.csv',
+                           header = T,
                            stringsAsFactors = FALSE, strip.white = TRUE,
                            na.strings = '')

 #filter

 * function to extract only a subset of rows from a data frame according to specified conditions
 * similar to the base function subset, but with simpler syntax
 * inputs: data object, any number of conditional statements on the named columns of the data object
-  * outputs: a data object of the same class as the input object (e.g., data.frame in, data.frame out) with only those rows that meet the conditions
+* outputs: a data object of the same class as the input object (e.g., data.frame in, data.frame out) with only those rows that meet the conditions.

-    #for example, let's create a new data frame that contains only female Peromyscus mainculatus,
+    #for example, let's create a new data frame that contains only female
-    # one of the key small mammal players in the life cycle of Lyme disease-causing bacterium.
+    #Peromyscus mainculatus, one of the key small mammal players in the life cycle
+    #of Lyme disease-causing bacterium.

     data_PeroManicFemales <- filter(myData, scientificName == 'Peromyscus maniculatus', sex == 'F')

-    #Note that we were able to put multiple conditions into the filter statement, pretty cool!
+    #Note that we were able to put multiple conditions into the filter statement,
+    #pretty cool!

     #how many female P. maniculatus are in the dataset
-    print(paste('In 2014, NEON technicians captured', nrow(data_PeroManicFemales), 'female Peromyscus maniculatus at Harvard Forest.', sep = ' '))
+    print(paste('In 2014, NEON technicians captured', nrow(data_PeroManicFemales),
+                'female Peromyscus maniculatus at Harvard Forest.', sep = ' '))

     ## [1] "In 2014, NEON technicians captured 85 female Peromyscus maniculatus at Harvard Forest."